How Can I Negotiate a New Loan with Commercial Lenders?

 2. Commercial Mortgage-Backed Security

-Also known as CMBS lenders, these types of financing institutions are very similar to agencies.
+Also known as CMBS lender, these types of financing institutions are very similar to agencies.
 However, they prefer stabilized and cash-flowing commercial real estate, including retail, hotels, offices, and multifamily buildings.

 If you're looking for a value-add or construction loan, this type of lender is not for you.